chaoxinhu/thoughts/.github/ISSUE_TEMPLATE/feature_request.md

 ## Design (Optional)
 A clear and concise description of what does your solution look like.
 Rich text and diagrams are preferred.

-## Planning (Optional)
-A clear and concise description of the plan to make the solution ready.
-It can include a development timeline, resource estimation, and other related things.

 ## Additional context (Optional)
 Add any other context or screenshots about the feature request here.